 When it comes to steakhouse starters, you just can’t beat a classic Wedge Salad.
-Much like the Chinese Chicken Salad at lunch spots, my eyes always lock in on the Wedge as it passes my table, destined to the fork of another guest.
+Much like the Mandarin Orange Chicken Salad at lunch spots, my eyes always lock in on the Wedge as it passes my table, destined to the fork of another guest.

 The Wedge Salad has been a diner and steakhouse staple since the 1950’s.
 As is the case with most food trends, the iceberg-based salad fell out of popularity for a while, as other greens, like romaine, mesclun, and artisanal lettuces were on the rise.